Updated as of February 28, 2020

 In December 2019, the Operations Committee met and voted to recommend to the Board six additional changes to the schedule to address remaining items.
 At their December 19, 2019, meeting, the Board approved the six changes.

-There will be no changes to the Peaks Island schedule.
+There were no changes to the Peaks Island schedule.

-The approved new Down Bay winter schedule beginning on February 29, 2020 is available to view below and has been added to the CBITD website schedule page (click on island for schedule).
+The approved new Down Bay winter schedule began on February 29, 2020 and is available to view on the CBITD website schedule page (click on island for schedule).

-The Down Bay spring, summer and fall schedules will also be changing to align with the approved new schedules in the below PDF.
-Those dates and times will be updated on the website in the coming weeks.
+The Down Bay spring/shoulder, summer and fall/shoulder schedules have also changed to align with the approved new schedules and those dates and times have been added to the CBITD schedule page as well under the respective seasonal schedules.

 Staff will continue to collect public feedback and will present preliminary implementation results at the September 2020 Board meeting.
 Ultimately, the goal of the Schedule Analysis Project, and the resulting new schedules, was to improve service through purposeful change while also balancing the viability and sustainability of Casco Bay Island Transit District.